VIDEO

 Photography has been in Jack Lowe’s blood since he was a young boy.
 Aged 8, he received a Kodak Instamatic camera from his grandmother, a turning point from which he’s never looked back.

-He considered what he felt most passionate about and wrote these words on a piece of paper:
+He reflected on his childhood passions and wrote these words on a piece of paper:

-That scrap of paper — along with a lot of thinking, dreaming and planning — led Jack to the idea of travelling to all 238 RNLI lifeboat stations in the UK and Ireland to photograph them, in order to preserve a vital aspect of our island nation’s culture for generations to come.
+That scrap of paper — along with a lot of thinking, dreaming and planning — led Jack to the idea of travelling to all 238 RNLI lifeboat stations in the UK and Ireland in order to document the community and preserve a vital aspect of our island nation’s culture.

 And there’s a twist!
-Jack works as the Victorians used to, making the photographs on glass from his mobile darkroom — a decommissioned ambulance called Neena .
+Jack worked as the Victorians used to, making the photographs on glass from his mobile darkroom, a decommissioned ambulance called Neena .

-The project is the first time anyone has tried to create a complete photographic record of every single RNLI lifeboat crew, and it soon became noted for its enormous historic and cultural significance.
+The project was the first time anyone had tried to create a complete photographic record of every single RNLI lifeboat crew, and it soon became noted for its enormous historic and cultural significance.

-A selection of the work has been acquired for two national collections so far:
+The photographs have already been showcased in stunning exhibitions and a selection of the work has been acquired for three national collections so far:

 The National Collection of Welsh Photographs , National Library of Wales, Aberystwyth